Superformula/test-full-stack/README.md

 ## Design

 The backend architecture is managed and deployed with AWS AppSync.
-A GraphQL API sits a top a DynamoDB instance that persists the user data.
+A GraphQL API sits atop a DynamoDB instance that persists the user data.
 It is easily extensible and quick to redeploy/scale.

 The frontend was built with React with Create React App facilititaing the tooling.
 The project is structured in the following manner: